ChloeShujunYang/WorldRanking/README.md

 ### 7. Scatterplot
 - **Metric Comparison**: Compares different performance metrics for universities in different years.
 Select the year by sliding the slider bar below the hexagon.
-- **Interactive Selection**: Users can click on the lines between the vertices of the hexagon to explore relationships between the metrics, which will be shown as a scatter plot on the right.
+- **Interactive hexagram**: Users can click on the lines between the vertices of the hexagon to explore relationships between the metrics, which will be shown as a scatter plot on the right.
+- **Interactive Scatterplot**: Shows the relationship between two selected metrics for each university.
+Users can hover over any point on the scatterplot to view the university name and its corresponding score.

 ### 8. Conclusion
 - **Critical View**: Discusses the implications of university rankings from an applicant's perspective.